wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-22_DNAC_GettingStarted.md

 ### Credits

 Most of the examples I'm using here are using the Postman collection from Nick Russo.
 Find them at Nick's website ([here](http://njrusmc.net/jobaid/jobaid.html)).
 Also, Nick has a brilliant course on automation DNAC operations at Pluralsight.
 Really worth watching it if you want to explore how to run APIs against Cisco's SDA solution.
-Check out all of Nick's courses [here](https://app.pluralsight.com/search/?q=nick%20russo&query_id=dede7781-f811-41d0-bd66-568c1d1966d7&is_auto_suggested=true).
+Check out Nick's course on `Automating Cisco DNA Center Operations using APIs` [here](https://app.pluralsight.com/library/courses/automating-cisco-dna-center-operations-using-apis/table-of-contents).

 ### Getting started example (POSTMAN)